Here’s an easy and free baby bib sewing pattern with a few clever twists for drooly babies who are teething.

 Sew all the way around, backstitch, and you’ve got a lined bib for your little teether.

-Be sure to pin this Free Baby Bib Sewing Pattern for drooly babies for later:
+Be sure to pin my Free Baby Bib Sewing Pattern for drooly babies:

 And see my other top free sewing projects for baby and toddlers: